Howard Stern: 1995–1997: Miss America and Private Parts film

-In October 1997, Stern filed a $1.5 million lawsuit against Ministry of Film Inc., claiming the studio recruited him for a film called Jane starring Melanie Griffith while knowing it had insufficient funds.
-Stern, who remained unpaid when production ceased, accused the studio of breach of contract, fraud, and negligent representation.
-A settlement was reached in 1999 which resulted in Stern receiving $50,000.
+In October 1997, Stern filed a $1.5 million lawsuit against Ministry of Film Inc., alleging the studio recruited him for the film Jane, starring Melanie Griffith, despite lacking sufficient funding.
+After production halted and Stern remained unpaid, he accused the studio of breach of contract, fraud, and negligent representation.
+A settlement was reached in 1999, with Stern receiving $50,000.